About us

 Diversity and inclusion

-Buddle Findlay's culture is the foundation of who we are as a firm and is integral to delivering our promise: New Zealand's collaborative law firm - exceptional outcomes through collaboration.
+Buddle Findlay's culture is the foundation of who we are as a firm and is integral to delivering our promise: New Zealand's collaborative law firm – helping our clients to be part of a more successful Aotearoa.
 We respect, value and support our people; our priorities are diversity, inclusion, safety and wellbeing.

 We are committed to being market leaders in attracting a diverse workforce and creating the best environment for our people to belong, thrive, and grow their careers.
 Diversity and inclusion are fundamental elements of Buddle Findlay's strategic priorities and are a lens we place over all our decision making.
 We know that a diverse workforce will increase our creativity, innovation and profitability, and provide our clients with better experiences.